-GCSEs for science are changing in England.
-Students taking separate science GCSEs will now get a grade from 9 to 1 in each subject.
-Combined science draws content from all three subjects and students will receive an award worth two GCSEs, consisting of two equal or adjacent grades.
+GCSEs for science have changed in England.
+Students taking separate science GCSEs now get a grade from 9 to 1 in each subject.
+Combined science draws content from all three subjects and students receive an award worth two GCSEs, consisting of two equal or adjacent grades.

-5 things to know about the new combined science GCSEs
+5 things to know about combined science GCSEs

 If the numbers are different, the highest number will always be reported on the left.

 Students do at least 8 practical activities (16 for combined science) covering specific apparatus and techniques.

 Exam questions about practical work make up at least 15% of the total marks for the qualification.

 We’ve got lots of information to help students, parents, teachers and businesses understand the changes.
 You can: